rustyb/ipi-corp-plan/updates/_posts/2013-01-18-issues-paper.md

 snippet: We are now inviting feedback on our Issues Paper
 image: http://dl.dropbox.com/u/16793157/130118%20CP%20issues%20paper_Page_01a.jpg
 section: updates
-published: false
+published: true
 ---

 # Corporate Plan Issues Paper

 We are now seeking your views on an Issues Paper which has been prepared as part of developing a Corporate Plan and Business Plan for the Irish Planning Institute.
 The closing date for comments is Friday 8th February 2013.

+To read the Issues Paper online [click here](http://issuu.com/ipiplanner/docs/issuespaper)

-To download the Issues Paper click here
+To download the Issues Paper [click here](http://www.irishplanninginstitute.ie/uploads/files/IPI%20Corporate%20Plan%20Issues%20Paper.pdf)

 For the purposes of the Issues Paper topics are placed within 9 key strategic headings: